NBA Trade Rumors: Lakers Adding Ricky Rubio Or Rajon Rondo, Moving D’Angelo Russell To Shooting Guard

 A photo posted by @rondoo_numba9 on

 Another point guard that the Los Angeles Lakers should look into is Rajon Rondo.
-The point guard is rumoured to be on the way out of the Bulls and could be available for the Los Angeles Lakers before the trade deadline.
+The point guard is rumored to be on the way out of the Bulls and could be available for the Los Angeles Lakers before the trade deadline.
 Rondo shares Rubio’s ability to facilitate the offense and could even be a better lock down defender.
 The only problem with Rondo is that he remains to be a locker room problem and is a risk for the young Lakers.
 This makes Ricky Rubio a much more desirable piece for the Los Angeles Lakers.

-The two guards are heavily rumoured to be available.
+The two guards are heavily rumored to be available.
 And the Los Angeles Lakers should make a move before the trade deadline passes.

 [Featured Image by Jim Mone/AP Images]